paepke/emencia-django-newsletter/README.rst

   back to Emencia easier.
 * Subscriber verification should be more obvious
 * Extend templating
-* Make overriding default templates possible
+* Make overriding default 4templates possible

 And now, for the original documentation